ubolonton/emacs-module-rs/guide/src/errors.md

 ### Panics

-Unwinding from Rust into C is undefined behavior. `emacs-module-rs` prevents that by using `catch_unwind` at the Rust-to-C boundary, converting a panic into a Lisp's error signal of type `rust-panic`.
+Unwinding from Rust into C is undefined behavior. `emacs-module-rs` prevents that by using `catch_unwind` at the Rust-to-C boundary to convert a panic into a Lisp's signal/throw of the appropriate type:

+- Normally the panic is converted into a Lisp's error signal of the type `rust-panic`.
 Note that it is **not a sub-type** of `rust-error`.

-## Catching Values Thrown by Lisp

-This is similar to handling Lisp errors.
-The only difference is `ErrorKind::Throw` being used instead of `ErrorKind::Signal`.
+- If the panic value is an `ErrorKind`, it is converted to the corresponding signal/throw, as if a `Result` was returned.
+This allows propagating Lisp's non-local exits through contexts where `Result` is not appropriate, e.g. callbacks whose types are dictated by 3rd-party libraries, such as `tree-sitter`.